Vinci Da: Plot

-Vinci da is blackmailed into creating the mask of a politician's son who was acquitted even after driving his car on homeless people.
-Adi Bose drives a car on people sleeping on the footpath wearing the mask, and frames the politician's son.
-Vinci da is filled with grief and self-hatred after meeting the son of one of homeless people killed in the massacre.
-He tries to convince Adi Bose that he is not a part of these crimes but Adi Bose thinks otherwise.

-In the last and third instance, Vinci da makes the mask of a rapist.
+Vinci Da is blackmailed into creating the mask of a politician's son, who was acquitted after driving his car on homeless people.
+Adi Bose drives a car on people sleeping on the footpath wearing the mask and frames the politician's son.
+Vinci Da is filled with grief and self-hatred after meeting the son of one of the homeless people killed in the massacre.
+He tries to convince Adi Bose that he is not a part of his crimes, but Adi Bose thinks otherwise.
+In the last and third instance, Vinci Da makes the mask of a rapist.
 Adi Bose wears the mask, kidnaps a girl from the road, rapes her, films the whole incident, and releases the clip to the media.
 The rapist, previously acquitted, is arrested and imprisoned.
-Tragedy strikes when Vinci da finds that the girl raped is none other than Jaya.
+Tragedy strikes when Vinci Da finds that the girl raped is none other than Jaya.
 He is distraught.
-Jaya attempts suicide but is saved by Vinci da.
-Planning revenge, he meets Adi Bose at his home and poisons him.
-Wearing a mask resembling Adi Bose, he shoots a video proclaiming that he is taking his own life.
+Jaya attempts suicide but is saved by Vinci Da in the nick of time.

-However, inspector Bijoy Poddar (Anirban Bhattacharya) had met Adi Bose in the beginning of the movie, and viewing the suicide clip could detect the difference in the voices of actual Adi Bose and the one recorded in the suicide clip.
-He discovers the videos recorded by Adi Bose of Vinci da at his home, and orders his arrest.

-By this time, Vinci da and Jaya have fled the city, disguised as an old couple.
+Planning vengeance, Vinci Da meets Adi Bose at his home and poisons him.
+He then proceeds to wear a mask resembling Adi Bose and shoots a video proclaiming that he is taking his own life.
+However, Inspector Bijoy Poddar, who had met Adi Bose in the beginning, views his suicide clip and immediately detects the difference in the voices of the actual Adi Bose and the one recorded in the clip.
+He discovers the videos recorded by Adi Bose of Vinci Da at his home, and orders his arrest.
+However, Vinci Da and Jaya have fled the city, disguised as an old couple.